missF20/fA2025/KNOWLEDGE_BASE_API.md

    - Paginate file lists for large knowledge bases
    - Exclude content when retrieving file lists
    - Cache frequently accessed files client-side
+   - Use the force_refresh parameter when you need the latest data